Public finances

 An ageing population increases the cost of state pension and health care.
 Interest expenditure is also set to increase, from 0.8% of GDP in 2025 to 1.9% of GDP in 2040.
 About two-thirds of this will be related to new debt and one-third to refinancing at higher interest rates.
 This would be exacerbated by ambitions to increase defence spending above the current 2% of GDP.
 As a result, Dutch government debt will rise above 60% in the longer term (Figure 2).
 The grey range shows the margin of uncertainty.

-As the economy is now doing comparatively well, the government should seize the opportunity to build up buffers.
+As the economy is now doing well, the government should seize the opportunity to build up buffers.
 Doing so when the economy is strong and tapping into these reserves in times of economic malaise prevents the government from further fuelling an overheated economy with high spending, or from damaging a weak economy with austerity measures.
 This is called trend-based fiscal policy.

 Under this policy, spending is fixed at the beginning of a government term, while tax revenues are allowed to move with the economy.
 In a sluggish economy, the budget deficit grows because of lower tax revenues in combination with a lack of austerity measures.
 And when the economy is doing well, the extra income is not immediately used for additional spending.
 As a result, the budget deficit falls.
 This keeps the government’s fiscal policy stable and predictable.